dreamgrove/dreamgrove/content/balance/2021-06-05-Venthyr-Compendium.md

 </div>

-The following are super minor things you can do to gain a small amount of extra damage once you are comfortable with the rotation:
+The following are minor things you can do to gain a small amount of extra damage once you are comfortable with the rotation:
 - Dotting outside Eclipse without losing dot uptime on single target is a ~0.4% gain when not using Solstice.
 - At 150%+ haste using {{< spell 194153 "Starfire" >}} is minorly better than{{< spell 190984 "Wrath" >}} on single target.
 This will only happen with Power Infusion or very high base haste.
 - When {{< spell 323546 "Ravenous Frenzy" >}} has less than your current fillers cast time left you should already start dumping Astral Power to get another 1-2 stacks.
 This is about a 0.6% gain.